On-farm trials at Strategic Cereal Farm South (2021–2024)

 Headlines

-• No significant differences were detected in crop establishment or root development metrics between untreated areas and any of the treatments (in the soil/season/crop combinations studied)
+• No significant differences in crop establishment or root development metrics were detected between treatments/untreated areas

-• The farm is now confident that the longer-term, soil-improving measures (cover cropping and no tillage in combination) have improved the soil health baseline effectively so that any benefits of tactical applications of amendments are not detectable
+• This may be because the longer-term, soil-improving measures (cover cropping and no tillage in combination) have improved soil health to the point that such treatments are ineffective

-• From autumn 2023, the trial will change its focus to assess whether a companion crop with wheat has benefits for soil biology and early crop growth
+• A second experiment assessed whether a companion crop grown with wheat has benefits for soil biology and early crop growth

 Action points

-• Given the inherent variability within soils and root growth habit, anyone thinking of using (or ceasing use of) similar products should consider carrying out strip trials to support decisions
+• However, given the inherent variability within soils and root growth habit, anyone thinking of using (or ceasing use of) these or similar products should consider carrying out well-designed strip trials to support decision-making

 Headlines